AdvancedCRD/github-intro-colab-profiles-template/README.md

 # github-intro-colab-profiles-template
-The goal of this assignment is to help students model authentic dev workflows.
+The goal of this assignment is to help students model authentic development workflows.